 Based on their website, the 13th month pay of a separated employee is “in proportionate” to the length of their stay for the current year.
 The amount they can get can be calculated based on two options.

 - From the start date.
-For employees below one year of tenure, calculation of 13th month pay can start from the time they started working within the calendar year to their separation date.
+For employees below one year of tenure, the calculation of 13th month pay can start from the time they started working within the calendar year to their separation date.

 - From the date of the last 13th month pay.
 Tenured employees, meanwhile, can calculate their 13th month pay from the last time they received their 13th month to their separation date.